ElementsProject/elementsproject.github.io/elements-code-tutorial/advanced-examples.md

 # Press the return key to execute each line in turn.
 #
 # If you want to run some of the steps automatically and then have execution stop
-# and wait for you to press enter before continuing one line at a time: move
+# and wait for you to press enter before continuing one line at a time: uncomment
-# the 'trap read debug' statement down so that it is above the line you want to
+# and move the 'trap read debug' statement down so that it is above the line you want
-# stop at.
+# to stop at.
 Execution will run each line automatically and stop when that line is
 # reached.
 It will then switch to executing one line at a time, waiting for you
-# to press return before executing the next command, or just remove it completely
+# to press return before executing the next command.
+#
+# You will see that occasionally we will use the **sleep** command to pause execution.
+# This allows the daemons time to do things like stop, start and sync mempools.
+You
+# can probably decrease the sleeps without issue.
+The numbers used below are so a low
+# powered machine like a Raspberry Pi can run without incident.
+#

-# to run the code without interuption.
+# Remove to run without stopping:
+# trap read debug

 if [ "$1" != "" ]; then
     EXAMPLETYPE=$1